-I don’t stay in Hilton properties very often anymore, but the Conrad Centennial was highly regarded among many options in Singapore and it was a good way to burn through most of the rest of my stash of Hilton points after the most recent major HHonors devaluation.
+I don’t stay in Hilton properties very often anymore, but the Conrad Centennial was well regarded among many options in Singapore and it was a good way to burn through most of the rest of my stash of Hilton points after the most recent major HHonors devaluation.
 I booked this category 6 hotel for Hilton 40,000 points per night.

 Business room after nightly turndown service